teachingstrategies/react-native-volume-control/README.md

-# react-native-volume-controller
+# react-native-volume-control

-Volume Controller for iOS and Android.
+Control device volume for iOS and Android.

 ## First installation step (applied for both iOS & Android)

-`$ npm install react-native-volume-controller --save`
+`$ npm install react-native-volume-control --save`

 #### 2. Automatic installation

-`$ react-native link react-native-volume-controller`
+`$ react-native link react-native-volume-control`

 #### 3. Manual installation

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-volume-controller` => `ios`
+2. Go to `node_modules` ➜ `react-native-volume-control` => `ios`
-   - add `ReactNativeVolumeController.xcodeproj` to the Libraries folder in your XCode project
+   - add `ReactNativeVolumeControl.xcodeproj` to the Libraries folder in your XCode project
 3. In XCode, in the project navigator, select your project.
-Add `libReactNativeVolumeController.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libReactNativeVolumeControl.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)

 ### Android